 You've probably heard your mother or grandmother complain about hot flashes.
 You may have even watched them suddenly break out in a drenching sweat and fan themselves vigorously on a cool day.
 Most young women don't give it a second thought, filing it away as something that just happens to older women.
-But when a hot flash first happens to you, it can be rather frightening -- especially if you are relatively young.
-While loss of normal ovarian function is one of the most common causes of hot flashes, similar symptoms can develop when taking certain medications or consuming alcohol, as well as with certain medical conditions, such as endocrine disorders, cancer and its treatments and rare tumors.
+So, when a hot flash first happens to you, it can be rather frightening -- especially if you are relatively young.
+While loss of normal ovarian function is one of the most common causes of hot flashes, similar symptoms can develop with use of certain medications, alcohol consumption, as well as medical conditions such as endocrine disorders, cancer and cancer treatments, and rare tumors.

 Hot Flashes Explained

-The biological processes that lead to hot flashes are complicated and not completely understood.
+The physiological processes that lead to hot flashes are complicated and not completely understood.
 Your body temperature is tightly regulated and coordinated by a structure in your brain called the hypothalamus.
 Many factors influence this regulatory center, including various hormones and neurotransmitters.
-A hot flash that occurs in association with the menopausal transition basically represents an exaggerated response to a slight increase in body temperature, and this overreaction leads to flushing and sweating.
+A hot flash basically represents an exaggerated response to a slight increase in body temperature, and this overreaction leads to flushing and sweating.

 Perimenopause and Early Menopause

 Just as with menopause later in life, early menopause involves a gradual decline in ovarian function with an accompanying decrease in estrogen production.
-Declining estrogen levels during perimenopause and early menopause are key to the hot flashes during these times.
-A history of early menopause in your family increases your risk for this condition.
-Cigarette smoking has also been shown to increase your risk for early menopause.
+Declining estrogen levels during perimenopause and early menopause are key to hot flashes during these times of a woman's life.
+You are at risk for early menopause if there is a history of it in your family.
+Active cigarette smoking has also been shown to increase your risk.

 Premature menopause describes the permanent cessation of menstruation before age 40, a condition that affects approximately 1 percent of women.
 It is commonly caused by primary ovarian insufficiency (POI), characterized by depletion or abnormal functioning of the ovarian follicles.
-Women with POI often experience hot flashes and other symptoms associated with low estrogen levels before and after they stop having periods -- sometimes as early as their late teens or early 20s.
-Usually POI occurs spontaneously, without an identifiable cause.
-But the condition may develop in association with certain genetic disorders, autoimmune diseases in which the immune system attacks the ovaries and even some infections, such as mumps.
+Women with POI often experience hot flashes and other symptoms associated with low estrogen levels before and they stop having periods -- sometimes as early as their late teens or early 20s.
+Most cases of POI occur spontaneously without an identifiable cause.
+But the condition may develop in association with certain genetic disorders, autoimmune diseases in which the immune system attacks the ovaries, and even some infections, such as mumps.

 Alcohol, Supplements and Medications

-Alcohol and certain supplements and medications can cause skin flushing and a sensation of heat, with or without sweating.
-These flushing episodes can be easily confused with hot flashes in young women but differ in that they are unrelated to declining ovarian function.
-Alcohol -- particularly beer, sherry and some red and dessert wines -- might cause flushing due to their high concentration of histamine, a substance that dilates blood vessels.
-An inherited enzyme deficiency, common among people of Asian heritage, is another frequent cause of alcohol-induced flushing reactions due to impaired alcohol metabolism.
+Alcohol, and certain supplements and medications can cause skin flushing and a sensation of heat, with or without sweating.
+These flushing episodes can be easily confused with hot flashes in young women, but are different as they are unrelated to declining ovarian function.
+Alcohol -- particularly beer, sherry, and some red and dessert wines -- might cause flushing due to high histamine content, a substance that dilates blood vessels.
+An inherited enzyme deficiency, common among people of Asian heritage, is another common cause of alcohol-induced flushing reactions due to impaired alcohol metabolism.